Lionsberg/old-lionsberg-wiki/Lionsberg Community Information/Groups/Needs Guild/Needs Guild.md

 At minimum, six views will give us a lot, perhaps delivered in the following order:

-- create a new need
+1. create a new need
-- dependency graph
+2. dependency graph
-- search (filter) and view existing needs
+3. search (filter) and view existing needs
-- chat room for stakeholder and fulfillment team
+4. chat room for stakeholder and fulfillment team
-- state of play synopsis board
+5. state of play synopsis board
-- time graph (aka road map)
+6. time graph (aka road map)

+**current meta work**

+Catalist team is working on implementing a needs tracker.